itssamuelrowe/jtk/README.md

 ------------

-JTK is a library designed for writing applications and libraries in C. It provides the core utilities such as collections, unit testing, I/O streams, and much more.
+JTK is a library designed for writing applications and libraries in C. It provides core utilities such as collections, unit testing, I/O streams, threads and much more.

 Initially, the development of the library began within an other project, a compiler for Zen.
 Zen is a programming language currently under development at OneCube Software Solutions.
 We observed a need for a library that could be reused in other projects.
 Therefore, we refactored the reusable components and called it JTK.

+JTK is aims to provide a better alternative to libraries such as Glib.
+It was designed with flexibility and performance in mind.

 Installation
 ------------